simon21728/alx-project-nexus/ecommerce_backend/README.md

 ##  ProDev Tip!

 >  Use the **first week** to:
-> - Announce my project focus.
+> - Announce your project focus.
 > - Identify **Frontend learners** for collaboration.
 > - Set communication expectations early.